UDub-Impact/OData-Connector/connector guide.md

 6. Click on NEXT.
 7. Now another field should appear that says "Table". (see an example image below)
 8. Click on the triangle in the "Table" field and a dropdown menu would appear.
 Select the repeat/Submissions table you want to access.
+9. Click on NEXT.
+10. Now you will see the number of rows in this table, and you need to input the starting row and number of rows you want to access.
+(This connector is only built for visualizing small amount of data.
+And note that if number of rows you want to access is around 50,000, it will take a couple minutes to visualize your data.) (**Note: starting row parameter is 0-indexed. i.e. if you want to access the entire dataset, your start will be 0, and number of rows should be length of dataset.**)
-9. Click on CONNECT.
+11. Click on CONNECT.
-10. Make sure the types of your data are corrected.
+12. Make sure the types of your data are corrected.
 If they are not what you expect, you can manually change them.
-11. Create a report and play with your data!
+13. Create a report and play with your data!
 Our tutorial ends here as we aren't GDS experts.
 Happy coding and let us know if you have any feedback!

 ![second configuration screen example](configuration.png)